As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 My comment is similar to taking the KLIA transit.
 It is a hassle and should only be considered if you travel during traffic rush hours.
 However, between the two options, KLIA transit is faster and better.

 Go toKTM Komuter website for more information.

 Rates vary according to destinations and type of taxi.
-When you buy taxi coupon, you can use budget taxi (compact sedan car) or premium taxi (medium-size sedan car).
-If you need bigger car, van and MPV are also available.
+When you buy a taxi coupon, you can use a budget taxi (compact sedan car) or a premium taxi (medium-size sedan car).
+If you need a bigger car, a van and MPV are also available.

 Driving to LCCT and Parking at LCCT